 This was calculated based on the gross less net best estimate liabilities, where the net claims liabilities have been derived based on netting down ratios (for example net to gross premiums / paid or incurred claims) and allowance for an additional reinsurance cash flows.
-An allowance for counterparty default risk has been included.
+An allowance for the reinsurers default has been included.